bowhead/web3.js/docs/web3-aht-contract.rst

 .. _contract-send:

-maht.ds.myMaht.d.send
+methods.myMethod.send
 =====================

 .. code-block:: javascript

-    myContract.maht.ds.myMaht.d([param1[, param2[, ...]]]).send(options[, callback])
+    myContract.methods.myMethod([param1[, param2[, ...]]]).send(options[, callback])

-Will send a transaction to the smart contract and execute its maht.d.
+Will send a transaction to the smart contract and execute its method.
 Note this can alter the smart contract state.

 ----------
 Parameters